cloudmesh/client/docs/source/man/man.rst

                  [--cloud=CLOUD]
                  [--key=KEY]
                  [--command=COMMAND]
-        vm list [CLOUD|--all]
+        vm list [--cloud=CLOUD|--all]
                 [--group=GROUP]
                 [--format=FORMAT]

     Arguments:
         COMMAND        positional arguments, the commands you want to execute on the server(e.g. ls -a) separated by ';', you will get a return of executing result instead of login to the server, note that type in -- is suggested before you input the commands
         NAME           server name
+        KEYPAIR_NAME   Name of the openstack keypair to be used to create VM.
+Note this is not a path to key.

     Options:
         --ip=IP          give the public ip of the server